roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Do you know her location?"
 "Ahh.
 I have an idea.
-It's been a long time, huh.
+It's been a long time.
 You can go back, Haru-chan.
 Thank you."

-Upon an answer for Haruka's question, Hinagiku enters the Woodland, leaving a large motorcycle behind on a place, and strolling off indifferently.
+Upon an answer to Haruka's question, Hinagiku enters the Woodland, leaving a large motorcycle behind on a place, and strolling off indifferently.
 The Woodland being as though a courtyard​ for Hinagiku.
 She will not get lost even in the night.
 At a point of four hundred meters from the Woodland's edge, Hinagiku spotted Prico.
 Prico was sitting leaned against a tree.
 Her head dropped down as though she was dead, and, having her arms dangling, she did not even seem to note Hinagiku who had drawn near.